 As an alternative to the Workshop Shed, the Classic Workshop has as same build as the Workshop but has a classier look.

-Once you have a shed, the next step is to work on the interior.
+Once you have a shed, the next step is to work on the interior of your shed chicken coop.
 There really isn’t that much that needs to be done.
 The two main projects are nesting boxes and roosting perches.
 Both of these are easy enough that they can be DIY but you can also purchase them for fairly cheap.

 For information on nesting boxes, check out the link below.
 It has lots of information on nesting boxes and tons of DIY ideas.
 You can also check out the YouTube video if you prefer a video explanation.

 A roosting perch is simply an elevated bar that chickens use to sleep on.
 Adding a roosting perch is as simple as installing several boards or metal bars a few feet off the ground in your coop.
 However, if the perch is long, do make sure that you provide supports at the center.